paskalian/WID_LoadLibrary/README.md

         if (!NT_SUCCESS(Status))
             break;

-        // Caused most likely beacuse CONTAINING_RECORD macro was used, I have no idea what's going on. if ((DWORD)LoadContext->WorkQueueListEntry.Flink[9].Blink[3].Blink)
+        // Caused most likely because CONTAINING_RECORD macro was used, I have no idea what's going on.
+        // Might also be because the LDRP_LOAD_CONTEXT structure isn't fully documented and the version I use might not align.
+Does it's job though. if ((DWORD)LoadContext->WorkQueueListEntry.Flink[9].Blink[3].Blink)
         {
             Status = LdrpSnapModule(LoadContext);